-Guiné-Bissau is a country situated in the West Coast of Africa, with 36152 Km2 and with a population around 1.5 millions.
-The estimation is 1 520 830 inhabitants, with 75% living in the rural areas, based on last available data (INE 2010).
+Guiné-Bissau is a country situated in the West Coast of Africa, with 36152 Km2 and with a population around 1.5 millions, with 75% living in the rural areas (based on last available data (INE, 2010)).
 Population growth is around 2% per year, with expectancy of live of 47 years.
 In Guiné-Bissau it is estimated that 2 persons in 3 are below the poverty line (meaning less than 2 US\$ per capita/day).

 Poverty and food security are always linked, but not always dependent of each other.
 That is, it is possible to have a reasonable food system at a very low level of income; however it is not easy, and many times not possible.
-For low income level countries in tropical regions, however, to achieve a minimum of food intake and food security status is the most important challenge of the families, and should also be the base for public policy objectives.
+For low income level countries in tropical regions, however, achieving a minimum of food intake and food security status are the most important challenges of the families, and should also be the base for public policy objectives.

 Cashew in Guiné-Bissau represents more than 90% of exports, but also represents one of the main activities in most rural areas, and source of income.
-The estimations performed to evaluate the relevance of cashew production in the household economy and food intake, showed that around 40% in average of the food intake depends on cashew sales.
-Indeed, in most regions there is a price expressing the direct ratio between cashew and rice.
-This dada confirmed the responsibility of the cashew chain value in the country, at macro, but also at micro level.
+The estimations performed to evaluate the relevance of cashew production in the household economy showed that around 40%, in average of the food intake, depends on cashew sales.
+Indeed, in most regions, there is a price expressing the direct value ratio between cashew and rice.
+This data confirmed the responsibility of the cashew chain value in the country, at macro, but also at micro level.

-The future evolution of the Chain Value for Cashew will have a deep impact in the country, and it is a collective responsibility, including the international community, to help finding out the best solutions to grow, to add value, and to have an inclusive evolution of the system.
+The future evolution of the Chain Value for Cashew will have a deep impact on the country, and it is a collective responsibility, including the international community, to help finding out the best solutions to grow, to add value, and to have an inclusive evolution of the system.
 The results of the present research aim to contribute to those objectives and purposes.
-The paper is organized starting with the international market analysis, looking into the main players, production and consumption and defining the relative position of Guiné-Bissau in the cashew food chain, globally and in Africa region.
-It is stressed the good recent behavior and the main challenges for the future.
+The paper starts with the international market analysis, looking into the main players, production and consumption and defining the relative position of Guiné-Bissau in the cashew food chain, globally and in the African region.
+It stresses the good recent behavior and the main challenges for the future.